About town camps

 View the location of our town camps.

-In April 2016, the Northern Territory Government commissioned a review into identified systemic issues and challenges associated with the housing, infrastructure, governance and administration support for the 43 town camp areas across the NT.
+In April 2016, the NT Government (NTG) commissioned a review into identified systemic issues and challenges associated with the housing, infrastructure, governance and administration support for the 43 town camp areas across the NT.

-In April 2018, the Northern Territory Government approved the public release of the Northern Territory Government’s Initial Response to the Town Camp Review Report , including $25.5 million to undertake urgent repairs and maintenance, and the establishment of the Town Camps Futures Unit.
+In April 2018, the NTG approved the public release of the NTG’s initial response to the town camp review report including 25.5 million to undertake urgent repairs and maintenance, and the establishment of the Town Camps Futures Unit.
 The Town Camps Futures Unit was established in August 2018, within the Department of Local Government, Housing and Community Development, and immediately commenced work to progress the development of a policy framework, assessment of the future investment requirements and undertake the most urgent housing and infrastructure repairs.

-The Town Camps Futures Unit has developed a five-year plan for town camps which addresses all of the key elements identified in the independent review and key government strategic policy including Local Decision Making arrangements.
+The Town Camps Futures Unit has developed a 5-year plan for town camps which addresses all of the key elements identified in the independent review and key government strategic policy including local decision making arrangements.

 In November 2018, a $100 million stimulus for the construction industry was announced. $20 million of this stimulus program was identified for additional works in top end town camps.
 This brings the total investment allocated to the town camps urgent repairs and maintenance program to $40.4 million.